3 minute read

 • $g(\theta)$ is the value of the function at the true (but unknown) parameter $\theta$.

-Since the right side is a linear expression, we can easily apply the standard rules for the variance of a linear transformation: $Var(aX+b)=a^{2}Var(X)$.
+Since variance is just the average squared error, we can easily apply the standard rules for the variance of a linear transformation: $Var(aX+b)=a^{2}Var(X)$.

 • $g(\theta)$ is a constant, so its variance is 0.